 - Right-click your net connection to select Properties.

 - Select Internet Protocol Version 4, and click the Properties button.

 - Click the Use the following DNS server addresses radio button.

 - In the Preferred DNS server box, enter 184.108.40.206.

 - Input 220.127.116.11 in the Alternative DNS server box.

 So, those are some of the resolutions that might fix Hulu errors 5005 and 5003.
 Some of those potential fixes might also work on other devices, such as PlayStation 4 or Apple TV.
 However, the guidelines above are only applicable to Windows 10.

 Hulu error 5 means that for some reason your Hulu app can’t connect to the server.
-This means that you either have a problem with your internet connection or the servers from Hulu are not working optimally.
+This means that you either have a problem with your internet router or the servers from Hulu are not working optimally.